Echo (Of Mice & Men album): Background and recording

-The band recorded the album during in 2020 during the COVID-19 pandemic and they worked remotely through Zoom and sharing files.
+The band recorded the album in 2020 during the COVID-19 pandemic and they worked remotely through Zoom and sharing files.
 The album was produced by the band themselves and mixed/mastered by lead vocalist Aaron Pauley.

 Release and promotion

 The band announced that they parted ways with Rise Records and signed with SharpTone Records on January 13, 2021.
 On the same day, they released a new single "Obsolete" and announced that their debut EP, Timeless, would be released on February 26, 2021.
 Five days later, lead vocalist Aaron Pauley announced via Twitter that this would be the first of three EPs released in the year.
 On February 10, the band released the title track "Timeless".
 On April 21, the band announced that their second EP, Bloom, would be released on May 28, 2021.
 That same day, they unveiled a new single and title track "Bloom".
 On September 29, the band released a brand new single "Mosaic".
 On October 19, the band released the single "Fighting Gravity" and announced that their third EP, Ad Infinitum, was set for release on December 3, 2021.
 The band then confirmed the release of their seventh studio album, Echo, which was released along with the EP and compiles all three EPs that were released throughout the year.
 They also revealed the album cover and track list.
 On November 24, the band released the title track.
 In an interview, Aaron Pauley discussed what the album means to the band: